dlozanob/My-Notes/SAA-C03.md

 - Listing keys in buckets

 ### REST Interface

 ![alt text](image-30.png)

 ### S3 Features

 - Prefixes and delimiters
   - There are no folder hierarchies in S3.
 An object path is made by a series of prefixes separated by delimiters (/market/sales/[object_name]).
-Look like hierarchy, under the hood is not
+Looks like a hierarchy, under the hood is not
 - Storage Classes

   ![alt text](image-31.png)